 There is a lot to consider when on the market for a home espresso machine, not the least is size and price.
 Some come with an inordinate amount of bells and whistles; others are simpler, designed more with beauty and grace in mind.
 Here is a rundown of favorite home espresso machines, and their perks and drawbacks.

 La Pavoni ‘Stradivari’

+There are many different types of lever machines to choose from today.
 This Italian-made beauty is simplicity at its essence.
 Gleaming chrome and a choice of black or rosewood finishes make this a top pick for those who want a decorative, unique piece for their kitchen.
 With its manual leaver system, this is not the usual ‘box’ shaped machine, which is a pro, but still has the capabilities of a more traditional looking machine, like a steam wand and fairly large boiler.
 Con: can take some practice to get the hang of this setup.

 For a pop of color this one really is the ‘dream’ machine.
 It’s available in 10 colors with a glossy, matte or hand-crafted finish, with retro toggle-style switches and thought-out design.
 Made in Barcelona by some serious coffee aficionados, this is a well-crafted machine that promises to produce the perfect cuppa every time and looks good doing it.
 Con: the basic ‘Dream’ model is light on options, upgrade for a better machine.

 Rancilio set the standard for home machines, and they continue to be one of the best- selling on that market.
 The Silvia is on the boxy side, but its clean lines and simple interface will blend into any kitchen without taking up space or conflicting with present style and décor.
 It’s a beautiful machine built by a long-time player in the espresso machine world, so you can have your coffee and drink it too.
 Con: boiler is on the smaller side, so it needs a few minutes’ rest every two to three drinks.